Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 同心同德: Alike heart, faith, and goal.

-白头偕老: Live happily together until hair turned grey.
+白头偕老: Live happily together until hair turns grey.

-比翼双飞: Love birds Biyi flying in the sky, representing blessed couple support each other in life and careers.
+比翼双飞: Love birds Biyi flying in the sky, representing a blessed couple supporting each other in life and careers.

 天长地久: Eternal as heaven and earth.